pb4git/Ocean-of-code/README.md

 If at any point in time the unsafe tracker returned no possible position, it would by default be reverted to the "safe" tracker values and resume from there.

 The "unsafe" tracker could have included logic such as "*If the opponent had been here, he would have used a torpedo on me.
 I know he hasn't, so he mustn't have been there.*", but I never took the time to implement such logic.

+## 4) Collecting replay statistics
+Compare surface rate, damage taken from mines, game length, etc... with all other top bots was a key component in knowing on which area to focus my efforts for further bot improvements.

 # ... and what didn't
 ## 1) Intuition